LeivoSepp/Octal-Clock-Two-Bytes-24h/README.md

 * time 20:00 is in Otal 240 and in Hex 0xA0.

 The final solution is a geniusly simple as it has just two lines of code (hours and minutes) with a little mathematics.
-This solution is giving exactly same output as the first solution (which is better).
+This solution is giving exactly same output as the first solution but the first one is obviously better.

 ```c#
 //getting minute and hour in mathemathical way